I’ve Just Found I Have the APOE4 Gene… What does this mean?

 3. Infections & Microbial Load

 Spirochetes (including those associated with Lyme disease and certain oral infections) have been identified in brain tissue in some neurodegenerative conditions.
-These organisms can:
+These organisms:

 • trigger chronic immune activation